Antel0pe/UndergroundExplorer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Things to do:
+- add camera looking around. with shift + space
+- enable clicking things of interest
+    - have graphs and stuff that show up
+- make look pretty and actually like cave?
+- add xray button to sidebar that shows normal cave vs xray mode
+- highlight differences
+- show confidence overlay
+- density/threshold slider. as you slide different objects pop up/disappear.